 Feeding and Identification

 Brill are not fussy feeders and will switch between scavenging and hunting to feed.
 They will search the seabed and eat any marine worms, invertebrates, and all kinds of crabs, lobsters and prawns they find.
-They will also hunt and eat small bottom dwelling fish and sandeels.
-Brill are closely related to turbot and often confused with this species.
-The main differences are that turbot have a circular body shape, whereas brill have a body which is more elongated.
-Turbot also have skin which is rougher while the brill is smooth.
-To complicate identification matters further in some areas turbot and brill have been known to interbreed and produce hybrid offspring.
+They will also hunt and eat small bottom-dwelling fish and sandeels.
+Brill are closely related to turbot and the two species are often confused.
+The main differences are that turbot have a circular body shape, whereas brill have a body which is slightly more elongated.
+Turbot also have skin which is rougher while the brill is smoother.
 The shore caught record for brill was recently broken in 2018 with a specimen of 8lb 3oz caught by R. Edwards while fishing from Chesil Beach in Dorset.
 The boat caught record is a brill of 16lb caught by A. Fisher off the coast of the Isle of Man back in 1950.

 Brill are edible and commercially valuable.
 They are caught by trawling, although seine nets and static nets can also be used to catch this species.
 The IUCN (International Union for the Conservation of Nature) classes brill as a species of Least Concern, as the level of commercial pressure on this species is not currently thought to be damaging to stock numbers.

 Methods and Techniques to Catch Brill